How to Recover Data from RAID 5 with 2 disk failure?

-Summary: This blog post discussed about the recovery of data from RAID 5 when there is 2 Disk failure.
-In this section, we will attempt to answer all the related queries.
+Summary: This blog post discusses about the recovery of data from RAID 5 when there is 2 Disk failure with Stellar Data Recovery Technician.
+Free download the software now!

 - Failure of multiple drives’ at the same time

 - Re-establishing RAID 5 Array with a failed drive

 - No partition configured on RAID

 Note: RAID Controller should not be active after 2 Disk failure, hence before starting recovery, stop performing any further actions and turn off the PC.

 The following options help recover data from RAID 5 after 2 Drive failure:

 - Professional RAID data recovery software

 1. Steps to retrieve data from a backup: